LINQ Group Join in C#

 }

-Next, create another class file with the name Department.cs and then copy and paste the following code into it.
-This is a very simple class having 2 properties i.e. Id, and Name.
-We have also created one method which is going to return a collection of departments which is going to be our second data source going to be used in the Group Join.
+Next, create another class file named Department.cs and copy and paste the following code.
+This class has 2 properties, i.e., ID and Name.
+We have also created one method to return a collection of departments, which will be our second data source for the Group Join.

 using System.Collections.Generic;